-Novel Paperback textbook 224 pages

-ISBN: 978-2-88927-507-8 First Printed: January 2018
+Novel / 224 pages First Printed : January 2018

-- French mass market ppbk
+- French mass market ppbk (Zoé)

-(Zoé)

 - German (Verlag die Brotsuppe)

 - Italian (Armando Dadò)

+- Russian (Babel)

 August Is a Fall Month Over There Bruno Pellegrino

 This novel tells the story of a brother and sister who have always lived under the same roof, and are bound by a tacit pact.
 Madeleine smokes cigars, has a passion for space conquest, maintains the household and, first and foremost, protects her brother.
 Gustave has set upon making an inventory of the world and of what is to be gone as he walks, takes pictures, and writes.
 The rural world, its rituals and objects, are changing, just as wilderness itself.
 Bruno Pellegrino skilfully portrays this uncanny couple and the cocoon which they have sown amid their own environment, halfway between self-sufficiency and symbiosis.
 This praise of slowness and freedom takes us back to a world shimmering with colours and feelings which is the rural world of the 1960s', revisited with 21th century words.